probonopd/vcontrold-for-openwrt/README.md

 Using
 --

-First, you need to constuct a device that connects your OpenWrt system to your Viessmann heating system.
+First, you need to constuct a device that connects your OpenWrt system to your Viessmann heating system called an Optolink adapter.
 You can build one from very inexpensive parts (under 10 EUR) yourself following the instructions [here](http://openv.wikispaces.com/Bauanleitung+3.3V+TTL).

 Next, you need to install the USB-to-serial adaptor driver on your OpenWrt system.
 For Prolific-based adapters like the PL2303HX used in the instructions, do
 ```